puzzle/cryptopus/README.md

 Cryptopus combines symmetric and asymmetric encryption.

-You'll find more information on our [wiki](https://github.com/puzzle/cryptopus/wiki) page.
+Learn more about Cryptopus on our [wiki](https://github.com/puzzle/cryptopus/wiki) page.

 Development
 ============